 To access Zoom, go to sdsu.zoom.us and sign in using your SDSUid.
 You can also access Zoom from your smartphone by downloading the Zoom Video Conferencing app.
 In both the desktop and mobile application, click “Login with SSO” and select sdsu.zoom.us as your domain.
 Once logged in, you can schedule and join meetings via your web browser, Zoom desktop application, Zoom mobile app, or telephone.

-For help signing in, please download the Zoom Login Guide
+For help signing in, please see the SDSU Zoom Basics Guide

 To activate your SDSUid account (only if you have not already received your SDSUid), please follow the instructions outlined here.

 5 Do’s and Don’ts of Webcam Etiquette:

 Zoom uses for instruction: